GuillaumeSeren/awesomerc/README.md

 ## Toolbar
 Actually on my toolbar:
-* NetWidget:   Display the network status.
+* NetWidget:   Display the network status, auto switch on active interface.
 * MemWidget:   Display the memory usage.
 * CpuWidget:   Display the load of the CPU.
 * TempWidget:  Display temp information.